metpallyv/TwitterAnalytics/README.md

          b.
 Logistic Regression scikit classifier
          c.
 Linear Support Vector Machine scikit classifier

-3. To improve the accuracy, I considered only the most k informative terms(unigrams + bigrams) as features instead of entire corpus as features
+3. To improve the accuracy, I considered only the most k informative terms(unigrams + bigrams) as features instead of entire corpus as features.
+Selection of most informative features is done using Chi-sqaure test

          The size of k choosen is : 500','1000','2500','5000','10000', '15000'